KarinOldbring/vegan-a-eat/README.md

 I used [canva.com](https://www.canva.com/) to create my logo.
 I wanted a clean logo that goes well with the content of the site.

 ![Logo](/static/site_images/logo-small.png)

+* Images

+The images on the site are chosen to go well with what ever images users upload.
+To keep consistency I have chosen to display images wiht mostly green palettes.

 **Wireframes**

 ## **Features**